cheredia19/each-us-presidential-election-1800s/README.md

 ## 1880 | James Garfield (R) v.
 Winfield Hancock (D)

-Incumbent President Rutherford Hayes did not seek re-election, keeping a promise made during the 1876 race.
-The Republican Party eventually chose **James A. Garfield**, as their standard-bearer.
-The Democratic Party chose Civil War General **Winfield S. Hancock** as their nominee.
+Incumbent President Rutherford Hayes did not run for re-election, thus fulfilling a promise made during the 1876 contest.
+The Republican Party ultimately chose **James A. Garfield**, as its candidate, while the Democratic Party nominated Civil War General **Winfield S. Hancock**.

-The campaign yielded little discussion on the hard issues.
-Both major parties tip-toed around the currency issue, avoided civil service reform, supported immigration restriction and hefty pensions for Civil War veterans.
+There was little debate on the major issues during the campaign.
+Both major parties tiptoed around the money question, avoided civil service reform, and supported high pensions for Civil War veterans as well as restrictions on immigration.

-However, the Republicans favored higher tariffs while the Democrats supported lower ones.
+The difference was in tariffs.
+Republicans favored higher tariffs, while Democrats supported lower ones.

-The popular vote was very close, but the electoral tally was decisively in favor of Garfield, capturing 214 out of 369 electoral votes.
-It is one of the smallest popular vote margins in American history.
+The popular vote was very close, one of the smallest margins in U.S. history, but the electoral tally openly favored Garfield by winning 214 of 369 electoral votes.

 ### Popular votes by candidate